e2escobar/dice-pig-game-react/README.md

 # dice-pig-game-react
-This a simple pig dice game implementation using React, TypeScript, Styled componets and Redux.
+This a simple pig dice game implementation using React, TypeScript, Styled components and Redux.